venminder-nathanowens/github-actions/README.md

 - Identify the correct syntax for workflow jobs (i.e. indentation and encapsulation of parts of the workflow)

   - Workflows are written in YAML.
 Proper indentation and structuring are crucial.
-Jobs are encapsulated within the jobs key, each job can contain multiple steps.
+Jobs are encapsulated within the 'jobs' key, each job can contain multiple steps.

 - Use job steps for actions and shell commands

-  - Actions are reusable units in workflows, specified with uses.
+  - Actions are reusable units in workflows, specified with 'uses'.
 Shell commands are run with 'run'.

 - Use conditional keywords for steps